 I became a sound healing practitioner in 2017.
 I am now offering individual and group sound healing sessions.
-I am so grateful to be able to offer such beautiful practices with the world: yoga and sound healing.

-When you open up to healing, the master appears.
 When you open up to life, you start attracting the right people: like-minded souls who are on the same journey.
 You attract inspiring souls that guide you and encourage you along the way.
 At the same time, the people that are not meant to be next to you, that don't belong to that "new you," start disappearing from your life, very gracefully, almost like magic.

 From our wounds, beautiful flowers can emerge.
 Rumi says: "The wound is the place where the Light enters you.”